ava-labs/avalanche-docs/docs/dapps/smart-contracts/using-foundry-with-the-avalanche-c-chain.md

 ## Prerequisites

-- You have installed [Foundry](https://github.com/foundry-rs/foundry#installation); This installation includes the `forge` and `cast` binaries used in this walk-through.
+- You have [installed Foundry](https://github.com/foundry-rs/foundry#installation).
+This installation includes the `forge` and `cast` binaries used in this walk-through.
 - You are familiar with [Avalanche Smart Contract Quickstart](https://github.com/ava-labs/avalanche-smart-contract-quickstart).
 - If you plan on running locally, ensure that you have installed and are familiar with [Avalanche Network Runner](../../quickstart/network-runner).
 ## Getting Started

-This section will walk you through creating an ERC721 with Foundry and Avalanche Smart Contract Quickstart.
+This section will walk you through creating an [ERC721](https://eips.ethereum.org/EIPS/eip-721) with Foundry and Avalanche Smart Contract Quickstart.
 Clone the Avalanche Smart Contract Quickstart repo and install its dependencies by running:

 ```zsh